DevOps-Inno-22-summer/labs/README.md

 ```

 The logs show at what address the app is running inside the container (with a link to it).
 You can follow that link on browser and see the result.

+## Unit tests
+The application contains unit tests and its integrated into GitHub actions.
+The pipeline is successful when the application builds and all the tests pass.